KrakenCL/KrakenKit/README.md

 * Distributions
 * Histograms

+## HOW TO
+[There is How To] repository with examples of use KrakenKit.
+Please, review it.

 ## Download Swift for TensorFlow latest toolchain.
 There is [installation guide](https://github.com/tensorflow/swift/blob/master/Installation.md)

 ## Setup your environment
 ```
 $ export PATH="${PATH}":/Library/Developer/Toolchains/swift-latest/usr/bin/
 ```

 ## Add `KrakenKit` to your `Package.swift` file.
 ```